FreeFallRush/Online-Learning-Platform/README.md

 ---

+- Moved index.html from src folder for live preview here

+---

 # 📘 Appendix – Online Learning Platform - Capstone project for EPAM Front-End Training

 Appendix is a responsive and interactive online learning platform designed as a front-end capstone project.
 It offers users the ability to browse, search, and filter courses with dynamic content using vanilla JavaScript with ES Modules, modular SCSS, and a component-based structure.